-A five-year implementation plan was developed and portions of the work were implemented to create sufficient space to complete a larger renovation of the building (i.e. Homer Babbidge Library Level 1 Renovation, Q&W Tutorial Center Relocation and Level 4 Event Space Renovation).
-The Homer Babbidge Library Renovation project will complete all the remaining work identified in the Library master plan and will renovate the main plaza level and portions of three other floors in the building.
-The Homer Babbidge Library Renovation will be conducted primarily within the existing footprint of the building, will include a new exterior exit stair, and will be phased over a three-year period (2019-2022) to allow the Library to remain operational during the renovation.
-The project is currently in Design.
+A ten-year Library Master Plan was developed in 2016 and portions of the work were implemented to create sufficient space to complete a larger renovation of the building (i.e. Homer Babbidge Library Level 1 Renovation, Q&W Tutorial Center Relocation and Level 4 Event Space Renovation).
+The Homer Babbidge Library Renovation project - Phase 1 comprises the construction of an exterior code required egress and improvements to the building wayfinding, along with other small improvements.
+The Library will remain operational during the renovation.
+The project is currently in the bidding phase with construction commencing spring 2020 with completion Fall 2020.

 The 285,000 gross square foot Gant Science Complex will be renovated to accommodate current and future University needs in response to growing student enrollment in STEM programs.
 These improvements will include classrooms, lecture halls, teaching and research laboratories, faculty offices and support spaces.
 Exterior site and plaza areas will be improved to make them more inviting and accessible to the campus community.
 The building envelope (façades and roofs) will be reconstructed to provide a more attractive waterproof skin with better energy performance.
-A new light court will be built that encloses the existing opening at the Gant Plaza.
-Design of the Gant building renovations are underway.
-Phased construction began in Winter 2018 and will be complete in Fall 2023.
+A new light court will be built that encloses the existing opening at the Gant Plaza..
+Phased construction began in Winter 2018 and will be complete in Winter 2024.

-The STEM Research Center Science 1 building is a keystone in the effort to fulfill the mandates of NextGenCT and will provide critical new research facilities for the existing and new STEM faculty.
+The STEM Research Center Science 1 building is a keystone in the effort to fulfill the mandates of Next Generation Connecticut and will provide critical new research facilities for the existing and new STEM faculty.
 The 200,000 square foot research facility will be designed to meet some of current and future programmatic requirements of the University as it seeks to balance the anticipated rise in student enrollment in STEM programs with future programmatic research needs.
 Design for the new facility is underway and anticipated to be complete in Fall 2019 with a construction start in Spring 2020.